Qoracoin/Docs/source/index.md

 | 201 |	Wallet does not exist. |
 | 202 |	Address does not exist in wallet. |
 | 203 |	Wallet is locked. |

+## Load arbitrary transaction

+To load an arbitrary transaction, open the console and then send your Command.

+Below you will see an example command.

+> POST transactions/scan {"type":10,"creator":"QNbA69dbnmwqJHLQeS9v63hSLZXXGkmtC6"}

+Returns all the arbitrary transactions made by the given creator.

 # Automated Transactions